 Can I Lay Gravel Without a Base?

-Gravel should only be laid without a base if it accepts foot traffic only, no vehicles.
+Gravel should only be laid without a base if it accepts foot traffic only but even then, a base is preferable.

 Are You in Need of Inspiration?